pomartel/sudomarchy/src/content/blog/_2026/my-backup-setup-part-1.md

 ## Part 2 - Apps and services

-In my next post, I'll show you how I manage setting up a new machine in just a few minutes with Bash scripts.
+In [Part 2](/posts/my-backup-setup-part-2-installation-scripts), I'll show you how I manage setting up a new machine in just a few minutes with Bash scripts.
 I was heavily inspired by the way Omarchy works under the hood.